Complete Vacuum Cleaner Buying Guide

 Do you suffer from allergies?
 If so, you’ll want to select a vacuum that’s HEPA (high-efficiency particulate air) certified.
 HEPA-certified vacuums remove 99.97% of particles from the air and are more effective than a regular filter.
 When you do purchase a vacuum, be sure to clean or change the air filter according to the manufacturer’s instructions.

-Note: Again, keep in mind that vacuuming alone won’t remove harmful allergens and bacteria from your carpet fibers.
+Note: Again, keep in mind that vacuuming alone won’t remove harmful allergens and dust from your carpet fibers.
 You’ll want to be sure to look into professional carpet cleaning options.

 Is noise a factor?
 If you don’t like loud noise or you live in an apartment with thin walls, you’ll want to choose a vacuum that’s quiet but still has enough power to clean effectively.
 A vacuum cleaner with a decibel level of 60-65 will be very quiet, while a level of 70 dB or higher will be noticeably louder.